-The notation | is a 'pipe', which causes the output of the first command to be used as input to the second command; see the Doing More with SunOS: Beginner's Guide for an introduction to 'piping.'
+The notation | is a 'pipe', which causes the output of the first command to be used as input to the second command; see the SunOS User's Guide: Doing More for an introduction to 'piping.'
 See the SunOS Reference Manual for details on grep.